Nicky Fadley

 Program Manager, Certified Peer Recovery Specialist

 Alex is a Certified Peer Support Specialist and a Registered Peer Recovery specialist with Strength in Peers who is from the Northern Shenandoah Valley.
-She is the Program Manager of the New Market Office and oversees the Side-by-Side Recovery Program, Youth Mentoring Program, Grambling Program, and Comprehensive Harm Reduction Program.
-Additionally, Alex is trained to provide HIV and Hepatitis C testing.
+She is the Program Manager of the New Market Office and oversees the Compassionate Crisis Care Network, Side-by-Side Recovery Program, Youth Mentoring Program, and Grambling Program.
+Additionally, Alex is trained to provide HIV and Hepatitis C testing and harm reduction services.
 Alex is in long-term recovery from substance use and mental health challenges.
 She pursued being a peer specialist because she has first-hand experience seeing how Peer Support has helped her life.
 Now she enjoys being able to use her lived experience to help others move forward in their recovery.
 She is also a SMART (Self-Management and Recovery Training) Facilitator, APPR (Action Planning for Prevention & Recovery) Facilitator, and trained in Motivational Interviewing, and Intentional Peer Support.

 What recovery means to Alex: